Prometheus-X-association/contract-consent-agent/README.md

 The design document for this project can be found [here](./docs/design-document.md).

+Although the design document displays example endpoints for the library, they are not meant to be used independently without context.
+Endpoints related to contracts should be tested within the [contract-manager](https://github.com/prometheus-x-association/contract-manager), while those for consents and consent profiles are active within the [consent-manager](https://github.com/prometheus-x-association/consent-manager).

 ## Features

 - **Consent Profile Management**: Enables user profiles in the consent-manager.